carlesoriol/classicracer/README.md

 A neo retro game

 Thanks to www.FabGL.com - 2019 by Fabrizio Di Vittorio for this amazing library.
-This guy is really amazing, I've enjkoyed a lot just watching the samples of his libraries it's so GREAT!!
+This guy is really amazing, I've enjoyed a lot just watching the samples of his libraries it's so GREAT!!

 Thanks to Shenzhen Xin Yuan Electronics for creating the funny TTGO VGA32 http://www.lilygo.cn/.

-I've enjoyed playing with it.
+I't has been great playing with it.

+Since 22/8/2020

-22/8/2020 - Version 0.1
+Version 0.9

 https://github.com/carlesoriol/classicracer